Imagine waking up, looking in the mirror, and seeing clear, glowing skin. No breakouts. No redness. Just a fresh, healthy complexion.

 Tinctures support skin health by:

-• Fighting bacteria – preventing and treating infections by reducing P. acnes, the bacteria responsible for acne vulgaris.
+- Fighting bacteria –prevents and treats infections by reducing P. acnes.
+It’s a bacteria responsible for acne vulgaris.

 Common Skin Issues Addressed By Herbal Tinctures